They can be the most toxic items in your home. But never fear! Here’s how to buy an eco friendly carpet

 By Chere Di Boscio

 Look around your home.
 Which object do you think is the most unhealthy thing in there?
 Unless you’re a smoker with a cigarette lit or have a phone mast on your roof, it’s very likely your carpet.
-In fact, carpeting is the number 1 cause of indoor air pollution, thanks to the materials used in the carpeting, padding and installation.
+In fact, carpeting is a leading cause of indoor air pollution, thanks to the materials used in the carpeting, padding and installation.
 Wall-to-wall is the worst, but even large rugs can contain these materials.

-It’s always better to go for wood floors made of sustainable timber such as bamboo, pine or oak, but if you must have carpeting, try to reduce the surface size of the material; in other words, it’s better to go for a floor rug than wall-to-wall.
-In addition, the floor covering should be an eco friendly carpet made of a natural fibre, such as wool (which is self-extinguishing if a fire breaks out), cotton, jute, sisal, bamboo, abaca fiber (banana family), seagrass, coir (the agave plant fiber) or silk.
+It’s always better to go for wood floors made of sustainable timber such as bamboo, pine or oak.
+But if you must have carpeting, try to reduce the surface size of the material.
+In other words, it’s better to go for a floor rug than wall-to-wall.
+If you’re In addition, the main factor in how to buy an eco friendly carpet is the material.
+The floor covering should be an eco friendly carpet made of a natural fibres, such as wool (which is self-extinguishing if a fire breaks out), TENCEL, cotton, jute, sisal, bamboo, abaca fiber (banana family), seagrass, coir (the agave plant fiber) or silk.

-The backing should also be made from a natural material like rubber: this is the best choice as it’s not only sustainable, but also very dense, which helps prolong the life of the carpet and helps soundproof the room.
+The backing should also be made from a natural material like rubber.
+This is the best choice, as it’s not only sustainable, but also very dense, which helps prolong the life of the carpet and sound proofs the room.

-There are also other luxury rugs designers, such as London based Bazaar Velvet, who proudly display the Goodweave logo on their site and tout the organisation in their bio.
+There are also other luxury rugs designers, such as London based Bazaar Velvet, (whose work is pictured below), who proudly display the Goodweave logo on their site and tout the organisation in their bio.
 Recognition like this within the industry is key to not only identifying a trusted rug designer but ensuring ethical standards going forward.

 A post on the Goodweave blog points out that those in the interiors industry don’t always make the distinction between ethical and eco.
 However, there are rug designers who find inventive ways to do both.